byterubpay/byterub-site/_posts/2017-08-13-logs-for-the-Community-meeting-held-on-2017-08-13.md

 **\<cryptochangement>** sgp sounds good to me!
 **\<sgp>** We will evaluate whether this is a good decision in a few weeks
 **\<sgp>** 10.
 Conclusion
 **\<sgp>** That’s all!
-Thanks for attending this Monero Community meeting, and we hope to see you on /r/MoneroCommunity and monero-community.
+Thanks for attending this ByteRub Community meeting, and we hope to see you on /r/ByteRubCommunity and monero-community.
 Take care, and know that change starts with YOU.
 **\<sgp>** Good discussions all around